User Query: How To Recover Data From Mac SSD that won't mount?

-Regardless of the advanced features of an SSD, it is always vulnerable to data loss due to corruption, accidental formatting, accidental deletion of files and even malware attack.
+Regardless of the advanced features of an SSD, it is always vulnerable to data loss due to corruption, accidental formatting, deletion of files, and even malware attacks.
 Read this informative write-up till the end and know how to recover data from Mac SSD.

-Yes, recovering data from a crashed, failed or formatted Mac SSD is possible only if the TRIM option is disabled.
+Yes, recovering data from a crashed, failed, or formatted Mac SSD is possible only if the TRIM option is disabled.
 If the TRIM feature is enabled, the Mac system deletes the index of the files that were present before to have a fast read/write process.
-This makes file recovery from Mac SSD very complicated even with a professional data recovery software.
+This complicates file recovery from Mac SSD, even with the best SSD recovery software.

 How to Check If TRIM Is Enabled on Your Mac System?